josh-jacobson/bloomtech-cs-lecture-notes/2_data_structures_and_algorithms_i.md

 Specifics aside, the key thing to remember is that **string characters are represented in computer memory just like integers, and we use a simple lookup table to create a mapping from number to char.**

+## Recursion
+The three rules for a recursive function are:

+1. Must have a base case
+2. Must change its state to move towards the base case
+3. Must call itself

 ## Lecture slides
 * [Number Bases and Character Encoding](https://docs.google.com/presentation/d/17g5vepthZ-R582Z9CBJwzH2TMJHDMI6LTxy6e7wrp2o/edit?usp=sharing)